 IF YOU WOULD LIKE TO DO SOME OF YOUR OWN EXPLORATION OF MADRID (OR ELSEWHERE) BEFORE THE MAIN TOUR BEGINS, WE CAN ARRANGE EARLIER FLIGHTS AND ACCOMMODATION FOR YOU.

-On arrival in Madrid we are met at the airport and transferred to our centrally located hotel.
+On our arrival in Madrid we are met at the airport and transferred to our centrally located hotel.
 After freshening up, we enjoy an informal welcome reception at the hotel and a chance to say hello to your fellow travellers.
 Free evening.

 Madrid is Spain's central capital and is a city of elegant boulevards and expansive, manicured parks.
 It’s renowned for its rich collections of European art, including the Prado Museum’s works by Goya, Velázquez and other Spanish masters.

 We have a guided tour this morning designed to orientate you to this intriguing and historic city.
 After an al fresco lunch you have free time this afternoon and evening for your own exploration of the city's sights, beautiful parks and multitude of shopping opportunities.

 For those interested, we have a meeting with the Madrid office of Austrade this afternoon which will give us a good overview of agricultural trading opportunities in Spain and Portugal as well as the EU more generally.

 Andalucia is Spain's most populous autonomous community.
 Compared to the rest of Spain, Andalucia has been a traditionally agricultural region, rich in culture and a strong identity.
 Many cultural phenomena that are seen internationally as distinctively Spanish are largely or entirely Andalucian in origin.
 These include flamenco, bullfighting and Hispano-Moorish architectural styles.

 Spain is the second biggest producer of cotton in the EU after Greece.
 And where we are in southwest Andalucia is the region for Spanish cotton production.
 We meet with some cotton growers and researchers today before continuing onto Seville, our overnight destination.

 This morning we enjoy a guided tour of Seville before a free afternoon and evening in this fantastic city.